 A common question that we get here from students at Best Online Traffic School is, “How do I know if I’m eligible for traffic school?”

-Generally, the DMV will notify you if you are eligible to go to traffic school.
+Generally, the court will notify you if you are eligible to go to traffic school.
 If you aren’t sure or haven’t seen any such notice, you may also call the court listed on your citation to find out more.

 According to the California Rules of Court, Rule 4.104.
-Procedures and eligibility criteria for attending traffic violator school, there are some general requirements you must meet in order to qualify for traffic school.
+Procedures and eligibility criteria for attending traffic violator school, there are some general requirements you must meet in order to automatically qualify for traffic school.

-Traffic School Eligibility
+Automatic Traffic School Eligibility

 - You must hold a valid non-commercial California driver’s license